phyletica/phyletica.github.io/teaching/s4b/project/index.md

 ## Use the same repo to develop your project

-To develop your project, your team will use the same repo you used to submit your proposal.
+To develop your project, your team will use the same repo in which you wrote your proposal.
-There is no need to keep your proposal, but, you might find it useful as a starting point for the external documentation and tutorial for your project.
+There is no need to keep your proposal in your `README.md` file;
-Your original proposal will be preserved in the git history of your repo.
+your original proposal will be preserved in the git history of your repo.
+However, you might find that your proposal is a useful starting point for the external documentation and tutorial for your project.

 ## Use Git early and often!